eirabben/dotfiles/README.md

 ##Uninstall
 Run the `uninstall.sh` script to uninstall.
-This will remove links and directories made by the installer, and move the original files (if any) from the backup folder to the home directory.
+This will remove links and directories made by the installer.
+Any old files are found in the ~/.dotfiles/backup/ folder.